 But this little-known fish provides a pretty decent protein content of 25.23 grams with 116 calories per 100-gram of serving.

 In the UK, people seem to be fond of haddock fish and especially fancy them when served with chips.

 Haddock has a neutral-tasting like cod.
 But you can garnish it with intense seasonings such as black pepper, cayenne pepper, and paprika.

-It is one of the high-protein fish meats and is also packed with essential fatty acids and vitamins A.
+It is one of the high-protein fish packed with essential fatty acids and vitamin A.

 Pan-fried or baked, this fish is great with fresh herbs, butter, and parmesan as well.

 If it’s for perch, spending an afternoon on the lake can be worthwhile.